Which city is cheaper, Heidelberg or Nuremberg?

 Nuremberg usually gets less rain in July than Heidelberg.
 Nuremberg gets 69 mm (2.7 in) of rain, while Heidelberg receives 78 mm (3.1 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Nuremberg and Heidelberg.
+Many travelers come to Nuremberg for the shopping scene and the natural beauty of the area.
 Furthermore, many visitors come to Heidelberg in the autumn for the shopping scene and the natural beauty of the area.

 In October, Nuremberg is generally around the same temperature as Heidelberg.
-Temperatures in Nuremberg average around 12°C (53°F), and Heidelberg stays around 12°C (54°F).
+Daily temperatures in Nuremberg average around 12°C (53°F), and Heidelberg fluctuates around 12°C (54°F).

 Nuremberg usually receives more sunshine than Heidelberg during autumn.
 Nuremberg gets 122 hours of sunny skies, while Heidelberg receives 102 hours of full sun in the autumn.